-UI LDA Actions Stretch targets Th " e ULDA will: work with developers to produce suitable housing designs to Greater than 30% housing that is affordable for key workers and first home buyers in accordance with the income targets in the ULDA Housing Strategy (including 5% social housing). " meet defined price points monitor dwelling prices and amount of accessible housing produced Greater than 10% accessible housing. include in landowner development agreements: " provisions requiring the land owner deliver housing to achieve nominated price points and accessibility targets where the monitoring process indicates targets are not being achieved where subsidy is required to achieve these price points, additional provisions will be required to ensure the retention of the affordability over time.
+ULDA Actions hat is noderate in the The ULDA will:work with developers to produce suitable housing designs to meet defined price points Greater than 30 per cent housing that is affordable for key workers and first home buyers in accordance with the income targets in the ULDA Housing Strategy (including 5 per cent social housing). ow monitor dwelling prices and amount of accessible housing produced Greater than 10 per cent accessible housing. ch is /ers and " include in landowner development agreements: yers and provisions requiring the land owner deliver housing to achieve nominated price points and accessibility targets where the monitoring process indicates targets are not being achieved where subsidy is required to achieve these price points, additional provisions will be required to ensure the retention of the affordability over time.
 The ULDA will work with the Department of Communities, Not for Profit providers and the land owner to identify opportunities for the inclusion of social housing projects progressively over the life of the project.